THE MILTON KEYNES SONG BOOK

 (Frank Ellison Gillard LAMK 1981)

-‘The last verse,’ says Kevin, ‘is directly from Hawtin.’
+‘The last verse,’ said Kevin, ‘is directly from Hawtin.’

 When I got old, me old darling and me, we had a ticket to go to the Albert Hall to the Remembrance Day Service on 11th November.
 When they dimmed the lights and the poppies began to fall, there was a loud clear voice: